Student Support Fund Applicants

 Funds are limited and demand has been significant.
 Applications will be accepted on a rolling basis between September 1 to May 31 and reviewed monthly.
 This site will be updated when funds are no longer available for the academic year, which may occur before the end of May 31.

-Students will normally be notified of decisions by the last day of the month following their complete application submission.
+Students will normally be notified of decisions by the last day of the month following the month of their complete application submission.
 For example, applicants who submit a complete application in the month of February will receive a decision by March 31.

 If expedited review is needed for a justifiable reason, please contact the Cornell Yang Center for Wildlife Health (wildlifehealth@cornell.edu).